mickey-gs/CSC1028/log/diary.md

 ### Friday, 18th March, 2022

 Was taking a look at the source code today, just to decide what state I should leave it in when I hand in the deliverable.
 I think that I should actually remove the class support from the last 'official' release of the module, as there are still some existing errors and bugs in the current implementation.
 Additionally, classes are not supported in Python, and it doesn't seem right to support them in one language but not another.
-I'll leave the current edition of the source code in the GitHub repository's commit history, as an aid to future developers, but cut back that feature in the final commit before submission.
+Also, I imagine it would be quite difficult for a future contributor to add to the project if I leave half-finished features in the source code.
+Still, I'll leave the current edition of the source code in the GitHub repository's commit history, as it could be used as a guide to implement class features in a much more rapid manner than working with no prior material.

 ### Sunday, 20th March, 2022